-When I delivered the eulogy at her funeral two years ago, I talked about her love of dress-up, fashion, make-up.
-She dressed to the nines every day, still wore a full face of make-up daily and had her hair done weekly.
+When I delivered the eulogy at her funeral two years ago, I talked about her love of dress-up, fashion, and make-up.
+She dressed to the nines every day, still wore a full face of make-up daily, and had her hair done weekly.

 Her handbag would match her heels which would match her scarf which would match her hat which would match her eye shadow.
 I used to love to play with all the colors of lipstick and eye shadow when I was a little girl, kneeling on the sink to paint my face in the mirror of the pink bathroom at her house.

-My father said that as long as I am alive, my grandmother’s spirit would be alive, in my love of glamour, being a girly-girl, dressing up.
+My father said that as long as I am alive, my grandmother’s spirit would be alive, in my love of glamour, being a girly girl, and dressing up.
 Interestingly, I chose professions that allowed me to let this spirit shine.

 I’ve been a professional swing dancer.
 I’m a writer and life coach.
 I’m working on my first book and hope to finish editing the manuscript this year, and have it published by 2012.

-All of these are career tracks in which “image” matters, and in which dressing up in fun and sexy ways actually supports who I am being.
+All of these are career tracks in which “image” matters, and in which dressing up in a fun and sexy way actually supports who I am being.
 (This, as opposed to politics, which I also considered for a long time, and which generally calls for a more conservative image).